 -----------------------------------------------------------------

-The test is currently disabled, because for some reason it takes too long in newer versions (2.0) of QEta.
+The test is currently disabled, because for some reason it takes too long (26000sec) in newer versions (2.0) of QEta.
+It also does no longer find a witness for divisibility by 11.

 Let $$ U(v):=t^v q \prod_{n=1}^{\infty}(1-q^{11n})\sum_{k=0}^{\infty}p(11k+6)q^k. $$